 This letter will provide an opportunity for representations on the evidence provided by HMRC and for an individual to explain why National Insurance Contributions were not paid.
 Where HMRC accept these reasons, a personal liability notice will not be issued.
 It is therefore vital that upon receipt of notification of an intention to issue a notice, legal advice is immediately sought.

-At Francis Wilks & Jones, we have considerable experience of individuals faced with a Personal Liability Notice and associated claims (for example, bankruptcy petitions by HMRC or attempts to obtain a directors disqualification order).
+At Francis Wilks & Jones, we have considerable experience of individuals faced with a Personal Liability Notice and associated claims (for example, bankruptcy petitions by HMRC or attempts to obtain an order for director disqualification).
 Should you require any assistance, please contact our Director Services team who can discuss such matters with you.